-This typical taste and smell, which is also generally referred to as " Alterston " or dialectally "Altl", is mainly found in older white wines.
+This typical taste and smell, also commonly referred to as " Alterston " or "Altl" in dialect, occurs mainly in older white wines.
 The name is derived from the Old High German "firni" for "previous year" or "old".
-However, this most common type of ageing tone should not be confused with UTA (atypical ageing tone), Böckser (Lagerböckser) or the related Petrolton.
-The cause for Altersfirne is primarily oxidation by atmospheric oxygen.
-This occurs through excessive oxygen uptake after filtration, as well as through high temperatures during storage, intensified by the high content of flavonoid phenols in the wine.
-This is also promoted by defective corks (closures).
-If stored in wooden barrels, firn can develop after only one and a half years; if stored in bottles, this usually takes much longer.
+However, this most common type of ageing hue should not be confused with UTA (atypical ageing hue), Böckser (Lagerböckser) or the related Petrolton.
+The cause of ageing varnish is primarily oxidation by atmospheric oxygen.
+This occurs due to excessive oxygen uptake after filtration, as well as high temperatures during storage, exacerbated by high levels of flavonoid phenols in the wine.
+This is also promoted by faulty corks (closures).
+In the case of storage in wooden barrels, firns can develop after only one and a half years, whereas in the case of storage in bottles, this usually takes considerably longer.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz